jacksleight/laravel-omni/README.md

 - A single directory structure for organising components
 - A single file for all component concerns (logic, template, scripts and styles)

-And all Omni components can:
+All Omni components can:

 - Be declared as standard or Livewire components
 - Be mounted to a route as a full-page component
 - Be mounted from a controller
 - Be rendered in a template using `<x-component>` syntax
 - Use layouts, slots, and attribute bags
-- Define and typehint their properties
 - Define helper functions that can be used in templates
 - Include JS and CSS that’s bundled by Vite
 - Extend other Omni components